leoAshu/git-essentials/README.md

  - Before using `git rebase --continue`, make sure the conflicts are also marked resolved using `git add <conflicted_file>`.
  - In order to skip a conflicting commit, use `git rebase --skip` to move on to other commits.
  - Rebasing can also be stopped by using `git rebase --abort`.

+### Rebase onto other branches:

+- Has three parameters:
+  - newbase
+  - upstream
+  - branch
+- The command specifies to gather commits from the <branch> branch upto the point where <branch> diverges from <upstream> branch and rebase the commits on <newbase> branch.

+        // syntax
+        git rebase --onto <newbase> <upstream> <branch>
+        git rebase --onto master ui ui_rework